"Mutamenti.Le metamorfosi sintetiche by fuse* and Francesca Pasquali is the title of the project curated

 Creations by the leading artists in this genre - including Maria Sibylla Merian (Amsterdam, 17th century) and Marianne North (London, 19th century) - have thus become the learning material for a particular algorithmic system capable of recreating new images with morphological elements that are extremely similar to the original ones, but with unprecedented and previously unseen details and characteristics.
 The oldest and best known herbaria include that of Ulisse Aldrovandi (Bologna, 16th century): begun in 1551, today completely digitalised in high resolution and available online, and still a global benchmark of a forma mentis and of a method.

-Marking 500 years since the birth of the scholar, CUBO Unipol has entered into collaboration with Orto Botanico ed Erbario di Bologna with a series of special appointments and activities, and by exhibiting an original example of the painted herbarium, preserved in the Bologna University Library next to the digital creations of fuse*.
+Marking 500 years since the scholar's birth, CUBO Unipol has collaborated with Orto Botanico and Erbario di Bologna with a series of special appointments and activities, and by exhibiting an original example of a painted herbarium kept by the University Library of Bologna, next to the digital creations of fuse*.